Salesforce vs Zoho CRM for Small Business 2026: Which One Actually Makes Sense?

 Does Zoho CRM integrate with Salesforce?

-Which CRM is easier to set up from scratch?
+Which CRM is faster to get running?

 Does Salesforce have a free plan in 2026?